Mighty Meltdowns in the Month of May

 But he came so far.
 By the end of fourth grade, meltdowns were rare.
 He felt more confident as a student, and as I provided steady, firm, and kind guidance, he settled into himself and relaxed.
 He still often had a mischievous twinkle in his eye, but he was more likely to tell an appropriate joke or do something silly than he was to be hurtful or destructive.
 I looped with that class, and through much of fifth grade, Mikey made strong and positive progress.
 By March he was practically reading on grade level, he was a responsible and trustworthy student, and he had lost his reputation with other school staff as a trouble-maker.
 I knew he was ready for middle school.

-And then came May, and it all feel apart.
+And then came May, and it all fell apart.

 He would explode, seemingly out of the blue—shouting in anger at me or a friend.
 He stopped bringing in homework.
 He put in little effort at all, even on year-end choice projects that were so motivational for others.
 Tears returned with a fury.